FinweLtd/app-livesync-gstreamer-hello/README.md

 > NOTE: instead of 192.168.1.115, you need to use the IP address of the machine running Finwe' SignalServer docker container.

+### Adding relevant signals (Socket.IO messages)

+From now on, we won't document every code addition in this README file - check commits and commit messages from the GitHub repository for step-by-step instructions, if necessary.

+Step1:
+- Added connection_listener class and cleanup_and_quit_loop function, so that we can observe connection state and cleanup when connection is closed
+- Added json-glib to CMakeLists.txt, so that we can use JSON for in/out signals
+- Added response_to_init(), so that we can properly respond to signaling server's 'init' request
+- Modified connect_to_socketio_server_async() to use connection listener and handle 'init' request
+- With these modifications, we successfully register to the signaling server, and close the connection after a timeout of inactivity